 You/your child may be more likely to have an allergic reaction to Zinforo if you/your child have had an allergic reaction to these other antibiotics.

 The hospital staff will check that the expiry date printed on the pack has not passed and that the packaging is not torn or showing signs of tampering.

-If you are not sure whether you should be given this medicine, talk to your doctor, pharmacist or nurse.
+If you are not sure whether you/your child should be given this medicine, talk to the doctor, pharmacist or nurse.

-Tell your doctor or nurse if you have allergies to any other medicines, foods, preservatives or dyes.
+Tell the doctor or nurse if you/your child have allergies to any other medicines, foods, preservatives or dyes.

-Tell your doctor or nurse if you have or have had any of the following medical conditions:
+Tell the doctor or nurse if you/your child have or have had any of the following medical conditions:

 - Kidney problems